intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 This is a cgroup v2 controller for IO workload protection.
-You provide a group with a latency target, and if the average latency exceeds that target the controller will throttle any peers that have a lower latency target than the protected workload.
+You provide a group with a latency target, and if the average latency exceeds that target the controller will throttle any peers that have a higher latency target than the protected workload, as well as peers that do not have a latency target configured.

 The limits are only applied at the peer level in the hierarchy.
 This means that in the diagram below, only groups A, B, and C will influence each other, and